bzins-app/Blazor.AceJS/README.md

 A simple nuget package to use AceEditor.js with blazor

 ## Usage
 1. Run `Install-Package Blazor.AceEditorJs` in the package manager console to install the latest package in your frontend project.
+Also available here: https://www.nuget.org/packages/Blazor.AceEditorJs
 2. Add references to necessary js in your `index.html`
     - Add `<script src="_content/Blazor.AceEditorJs/BlazorAceEditor.js"></script>` to the body
 3. Add `@using Blazor.AceEditorJs` to your page